BAMBA!

-I built Blom by hand.
+I built Bamba! by hand.
 Every piece.
 That was always my intention.
-To go old school.
 To go back to the beginning.
 To go back to the original nature of things, or as close to it as possible, and to work from there.
-Blom is an exercise in the old, an exploration of heritage, of forgotten skills and practice.
-Blom is a study of muscle and grit, of anvil and hammer, of fire and ash, applied to modern perception, modern sensibility, modern need.
+Bamba! is an exercise in the old, an exploration of heritage, of forgotten skills and practice.
+Bamba! is a study of muscle and grit, of anvil and hammer, of fire and ash, applied to modern perception, modern sensibility, modern need.
 Two sets of expectations, colliding, within a forged sphere.
-Blom is old school.
+Bamba! is old school.

 Hospital Visits - 4